electron/electron/docs/breaking-changes.md

 from the renderer, or explicitly specify `sandbox: false` for the relevant renderers.

+### Removed: `skipTaskbar` on Linux

+On X11, `skipTaskbar` sends a `_NET_WM_STATE_SKIP_TASKBAR` message to the X11 window manager.
+There is not a direct equivalent for Wayland, and the known workarounds have unacceptable tradeoffs (e.g. Window.is_skip_taskbar in GNOME requires unsafe mode), so Electron is unable to support this feature on Linux.

 ## Planned Breaking API Changes (19.0)

 *None (yet)*